Best lounge chairs for the elderly

 These sturdy chairs are popular in care home days rooms because they are fairly affordable and don’t look like a ‘specialist chair’ which can help elderly residents to feel more at home.

-Despite its simple design, this Falkland High Seat Chair is highly adjustable.
+Despite its simple design, this Pembroke High Seat Chair is highly adjustable.
 It is available with a range of different seat height, seat width, seat depth, and back height options.
 Plus, you can opt for removable seat cushions so the chair can be quickly restyled or upgraded to enhance pressure relief by adding a dynamic air cushion.